Briefing: After Paris – what's next for the LDCs?

-The IIED's strategic briefing in London on Monday, 22 February will analyse the key challenges and opportunities for the Least Developed Countries (LDCs) as they seek to implement the Paris Agreement on climate change.
+The IIED's strategic briefing in London on 22 February analysed the key challenges and opportunities for the Least Developed Countries (LDCs) as they seek to implement the Paris Agreement on climate change.

 The Paris Agreement was hailed as a milestone in international efforts to tackle climate change.
 The 29 Articles of the agreement and the accompanying documents addressed many long-standing demands of the LDC Group.